 All participants must:

-- Register to participate in Education Abroad programs: Find and Register for Abroad Programs
+- Register to participate in Education Abroad programs using the International Travel Registry: Find and Register for Abroad Programs

 All programs must:

 - Follow TWU Policies and Procedures for Education Abroad [Policy 1.17]